mrchrisster/attract_mode/README.md

 # Feeling Lucky?
 Included is FeelLucky_Arcade.sh, which is a fun way to explore your MiSTer arcade library.
 The script loads a single random arcade game.
 Play and enjoy!

+# Mister Bug
+Currently the Menu Core causes issues where games stop changing and new input is not accepted after a certain time (If 20s timer it takes around an hour to fail).
+Only physically turning the Mister off fixes this atm.